Descanonge/tomate/README.md

 db.load()
 ```

-For a simple showcase of some of Tomate capabilities, take a look at [getstarted].
+For a simple showcase of some of Tomate capabilities, take a look at the [get_started]
+notebook.

 ## Documentation